dirkkelly/dirkkelly/content/philosophy/concentration-of-wealth-and-power.md

 ---
 title: Concentration of Wealth and Power
 date: 2018-03-26 22:28:37 +0000
-subtitle: Noam Chomsky offeres 10 reasons why America is not a democracy, is a horrible place to live, is causing mass distress, and is killing children and adults alike, both in American schools and in foreign weddings.
+subtitle: Noam Chomsky offers 10 reasons why America is not a democracy, is a horrible place to live, is causing mass distress, and is killing children and adults alike, both in American schools and in foreign weddings.
 tags:
 - noam chomsky
 - collapse
 - democracy
+- wip
 aliases: []
 image: ''
-draft: true

 ---
 # **10 Principles of Concentration of Wealth and Power**